nickav/pinkprint/README.md

 The following hooks are available: `before` and `after`.

-#### exports.before(context, blueprint)
+#### exports.before(blueprint)
 The before hook gets run before the templates files are generated.

-This is a good place to add extra variables to the context, register handlebars helpers and so on.
+A good place to add extra variables to the context, register handlebars helpers and so on.

-#### exports.after(context, blueprint)
+#### exports.after(blueprint)
 This gets run after the template files are generated successfully.

 #### The blueprint object
 The blueprint object has the following properties:
 ```
-  use: metalsmith.use,
-  ignore: metalsmith.ignore,
-  handlebars: Handlebars,
-  helpers,
+context       # Handlebars context variables
+handlebars    # Handlebars object
+helpers       # blueprints built-in helpers
+ignore        # alias for metalsmith.ignore
-  options
+options       # any command-line options
+use           # alias for metalsmith.use
 ```

 [handlebars]: http://handlebarsjs.com/